Chennaipy/website/content/february-2015-meet-minutes.md

 had written to perform some day to day tasks, and the Python libraries he had used.

+### Credits and Logo Contest

+Shrayas thanked everybody who helped organize the event.
+After which Shrayas announced the Logo Contest.
+A user group like Chennaipy, deserves its own logo!
+And it was best to get the community to come up with a great logo for Chennaipy.
+And hence the Logo Contest.

 ### Sparks

 After the talks, Shrayas invited people to come up and share their